DevExpress-Examples/DashboardUserBasedMVC/README.md

 ## Example Structure

-You can limit access to the sensitive information depending on the current user's ID.
+You can limit access to sensitive information depending on the current user's ID.
 Every custom store/provider reads the `HttpContext.Current.Session["CurrentUser"]` value from session state.

 When the application starts, you see the [Index](./CS/MVCDashboard/Views/Home/Index.cshtml) view with a ComboBox in which you can select a user.
 When you click the **Sign in** button, the ID of the selected user is passed to the `HttpContext.Current.Session["CurrentUser"]` variable and you are redirected to the [Dashboard](./CS/MVCDashboard/Views/Home/Dashboard.cshtml) view.
-In this view, the Web Dashboard control demonstrates the features according to the selected user.
+In this view, the Web Dashboard control displays the features available to the selected user.
 Below is a table that illustrates the user IDs and their associated rights in this example:

 | Role  | Dashboard Storage | DataSource Storage | ConnectionString Provider | DBSchema Provider | Working Mode | Create/Edit |
 | --- | --- | --- | --- | --- | --- | --- |